cboulanger/citext/README.md

 **Step 1:** [Install Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1) on your Linux server.

 **Step 2:** Download the current repository to your local system.

-Right click on the downloaded file and select "extract all".
+1. Right click on the downloaded file and select "extract all".
-Change the name of folder to "excite-docker".
+2. Change the name of folder to "excite-docker".
-Put this folder to your Linux server
+4. Put this folder to your Linux server.
+3. Please remove all ".gitkeep" from all sub folders in "Data" folder which is located in root .

 **Step 3:** In server, change the directory to "excite-docker" (which is the name of repository).
 ```
 $ cd excite-docker
 ```

-**Step 4:** Build an image from Docker-file (The name of docker image is excite_toolchain):
+**Step 4:** Build an image from Docker-file.
+It takes a little time.
+(The name of docker image is excite_toolchain):
 ```
 $ sudo docker build --no-cache -t excite_toolchain .
 ```